-Now that you’ve gotten the basics of Anchor Chart 101 down, it’s time to get inspired!
-Here are links to some of the newest anchor chart compilation articles on WeAreTeachers:
+Now that you’ve got the basics of Anchor Chart 101, it’s time to get inspired!
+Here are links to the best chart compilation articles on WeAreTeachers:

 - 20 Anchor Charts To Help Boost Kids’ Tech Skills, Virtually or in the Classroom